Shop With Confidence: FREE Growing & Glowing Promise

 12. Cover the root system with a 3-4 inch thick layer of arborist mulch chips.

 Another option is to leave your plant in place and simply dig around one side of the root ball.
-This way, instead of digging up the entire plant, you can carefully excavate a smaller portion ofgarden fork in the soil the existing plant (only removing an accessible portion of the clump), and leave the main part of the plant in place.
-This will insure the main part of the undisturbed plant will continue to flower and grow unaffected.
-Replace enough topsoil or compost into the void and tamp down, then water well and replace the mulch.
-Move the divided portion to a new location that is well drained, and water very well - making sure to plant only as deep as the original plant is growing as noted above.
+This way, instead of digging up the entire plant, you can carefully excavate a smaller portion of the existing plant (only removing an accessible portion of the clump) and leave the main part of the plant in place.
+This will ensure the main part of the undisturbed plant will continue to flower and grow unaffected.

 Remember that proper site selection will make or break your success!
-Because the roots are susceptible to rot if not properly situated and in well-drained soil.
-Plant in a location where water can drain away fast and not in pool for long periods of time, with good access to air circulation and enough sun to support that variety of Flowering Clematis Vine.
-Morning sun is best to dry leaves of dew.
+The roots are susceptible to rot if not properly situated and in well-drained soil.
+Plant in a location where water can drain away fast and not in a pool for long periods of time, with good access to air circulation and enough sun to support the flowering Clematis Vine.

 Double Your Garden Beauty With Division!

 Gain more plants for your garden while increasing the vigor of your current garden gems by dividing every 3-5 years!
-But that means enjoyingpink clematis on a trellis doubling - or even tripling - your vertical flowering accents for your garden for free!
+But that means enjoying doubling - or even tripling - your vertical flowering accents for your garden for free!

 Get a bigger and better garden by dividing your plants regularly!
 Then check out all the new offerings Nature Hills has to offer you to complete your landscape today!